thoughtbot/ios-on-rails/release/ios-on-rails.md

                                forHTTPHeaderField:@"tb-device-token"];
     }

-This if statement depends on the class methods `userIsLoggedIn` and `userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
-It sets the headers to include the saved `[HUMUserSession userToken]` if we are logged in and the app secret random device token if we aren't.
+This if statement depends on the class methods `+userIsLoggedIn` and `+userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
+It sets the headers to include the saved `+[HUMUserSession userToken]` if we are logged in and the app secret random device token if we aren't.

 # Making the POST User Request

 We want to make a POST request to create and save a user only once on each device.
-So, lets conditionally call the `createCurrentUserWithCompletionBlock:` we just created inside of HUMMapViewController's `viewDidAppear:` method.
+So, lets conditionally call the `-createCurrentUserWithCompletionBlock:` we just created inside of `HUMMapViewController`'s `-viewDidAppear:` method.
 Remember to `#import "HUMRailsClient.h"` or `#import "HUMRailsAFNClient.h"`, whichever one you choose to use.

 	// HUMMapViewController.m